 Binding recommendation on continuation of studies (BSA)

 If you fail to achieve this norm, your registration for the programme will be terminated and you will not be allowed to register for the same programme for four years.
+For the bachelor programmes Werktuigbouwkunde en Maritieme Techniek there is a joint BSA.
+When you have received a negative BSA for one of the two programmes, you are also excluded for four years for the other programme.
 It goes without saying that you will receive interim advice and guidance during the year.
 You'll receive two interim recommendations during your first year:

 - in March (based on your results in the first (fall) semester

-- in August (based on your results in the first (fall) and second (spring) semesters
+- begin August (based on your results in the first (fall) and second (spring) semesters

 These interim recommendations help you to gauge how likely you are to successfully pass the BSA.
-If you've received a negative recommendation, it is wise to examine the reasons for doing so.
+If you've received a negative recommendation, it is wise to examine the reasons for.
 You can always contact the academic counsellors of your faculty for help.

-The finale Binding Recommendation is based on your results in the complete first BSc-year, including any resits in August.
+The final Binding Recommendation, which you will receive before 31 August, is based on your results of the complete first BSc-year, including any resits in August.